rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/SrirachaBourbonBarbecueSauce.rst

 1. Combine all ingredients in heavy large saucepan.
 Bring to boil over medium heat, stirring occasionally.
-Reduce heat to medium-low; simmer uncovered until sauce thickens and flavors blend, stirring frequently, about 15 minutes.
+Reduce heat to medium-low; simmer uncovered until sauce thickens and flavours blend, stirring frequently, about 15 minutes.
 (Can be made 1 week ahead.
 Cover; chill.)